-The Exemptive Order provided for the grant of 14,000 shares of restricted stock to non-employee directors on June 7, 2012.
 On June 11, 2012, the Committee granted the employees a total of 1,780,000 shares of restricted stock.
 A total of 1,068,000 awards (60 percent) vest when the volume-weighted stock price is at or above pre-determined stock price targets over a 30-day period.
 These pre-determined stock price targets range from \$5.00 per share to \$9.00 per share.
 The remaining 712,000 of these shares (40 percent) have vesting dates ranging from December 31, 2012, through June 30, 2017, based on the named executive officer's continued service to the Company.
 After this initial employee grant, the Compensation Committee does not plan to grant additional restricted stock to existing employees until at least June 11, 2015.
-Pursuant to the Exemptive Order, non-employee directors will receive up to 2,000 shares of restricted stock annually.
+Pursuant to the Exemptive Order, non-employee directors receive up to 2,000 shares of restricted stock annually.
+On June 7, 2012, the non-employee directors received a grant of 14,000 shares of restricted stock.
+On May 2, 2013, an additional 12,000 shares of restricted stock were granted to the non-employee directors.

-For the three months ended March 31, 2013, we recognized \$254,702 of compensation expense related to restricted stock awards.
-As of March 31, 2013, there was unrecognized compensation cost of \$3,952,496 related to restricted stock awards.
-This cost is expected to be recognized over a weighted average period of approximately 2.2 years.
+For the three months and nine months ended September 30, 2013, we recognized \$261,291 and \$773,072, respectively, of compensation expense related to restricted stock awards.
+For the three months and nine months ended September 30, 2012, we recognized \$430,774 and \$524,602, respectively, of compensation expense related to restricted stock awards.
+As of September 30, 2013, there was unrecognized compensation cost of \$3,464,826 related to restricted stock awards.
+This cost is expected to be recognized over a weighted average period of approximately 1.9 years.

-Non-vested restricted stock awards as of March 31, 2013, and changes during the three months ended March 31, 2013, were as follows:
+Non-vested restricted stock awards as of September 30, 2013, and changes during the nine months ended September 30, 2013, were as follows:

-Weighted-Average Grant

-Shares Date Fair Value Per Share
+Shares Weighted-Average Gr Fair Value Per Sh

 Outstanding at January 1, 2013 1,616,000 \$ 2.82

-Granted 0 0
+Granted 12,000 3.15

-Vested based on service 0 0
+Vested based on service (42,375) 3.40

-Shares withheld related to net share settlement of restricted stock 0 0
+Shares withheld related to net share settlement of restricted stock (20,367) 3.38

-Forfeited 0 0
+Forfeited (2,000) 3.55

-Outstanding at March 31, 2013 1,616,000 \$ 2.82
+Outstanding at September 30, 2013 1,563,258 \$ 2.80

 Under net settlement procedures currently applicable to our outstanding restricted stock awards for current employees, upon each settlement date, restricted stock awards are withheld to cover the required withholding tax, which is based on the value of the restricted stock award on the settlement date as determined by the closing price of our common stock on the vesting date.
 The remaining amounts are delivered to the recipient as shares of our common stock.
-There have been no net settlements during the three months ended March 31, 2013.
+On June 30, 2013, 58,740 restricted stock awards were net settled by withholding 20,367 shares, which represented the employees' minimum statutory obligation for each such employees's applicable income and other employment taxes and remitted cash totaling of \$61,917 to the appropriate tax authorities.
+The amount remitted to the tax authorities for the employees' tax obligation was reflected as a financing activity within our Consolidated Statements of Cash Flows.
+The shares withheld by us as a result of the net settlement of restricted stock awards are not considered issued and outstanding, thereby reducing our shares outstanding used to calculate net asset value per share.